ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 The service combines the two repositories by implementing identical methods that call the repository methods.
 Another purpose of the service is also make development easier by providing only a single point of access to the database, to be injected.

-Both repositories and the service implement respective interfaces to enable dependency injection and make the code more testable.
+Both repositories and the service implement respective interfaces to enable dependency injection, which makes it easier to test for functionality and coverage.

 The last layer of the infrastructure layer is the data transfer object layer.
 The data transfer objects serve the purpose of only providing the necessary data to not expose the entire domain model to the user as there can be sensitive or unnecessary data.